-LGBT campaigners protest at conference run by Christian group in Belfast
+LGBT campaigners have protested outside a conference on "same-sex attraction" run by a Christian group in Belfast.

 The conference is being run by the True Freedom Trust (TFT) in a baptist church in south Belfast.
 TFT, which is a member of the Evangelical Alliance, describes itself as “a Christian ministry that offers pastoral support and biblical teaching on same-sex attractions”.